atpy/atpy.github.com/source/index.rst

      * Create an empty table and populate it.
      * Create a new table from a selection of rows.
      * Add keywords and comments.
-     * Seamlessly read and write sets of tables.
+     * Read and write sets of tables.

 Example code for reading, converting, and writing a data file from FITS table to VO table, IPAC table, and SQLite::